 NOTE: Annex 4 was not discussed in detail during CPM23-2

-Option 1:

 Annex 4 to draft new Resolution [A116] (WRC-23)

-Required/ ESIM software and hardware capabilities
+Required ESIM capabilities

-In order to enable the ESIM to cease transmission when the conditions described are met, the ESIM network shall be designed with appropriate software or hardware capabilities.
-The table below describes applicable minimum software and hardware capabilities, with a justification for their requirement.
+ESIM shall be designed with the following minimum capabilities:

-In order to enable the ESIM to cease transmission when the conditions described are met, the ESIM network shall be designed with appropriate software or hardware capabilities.
-The table below describes applicable minimum software and hardware capabilities, with a justification for their requirement.
+In order to enable the ESIM to cease transmission when the conditions described are met, it is required the ESIM network be designed with appropriate capabilities.
+Table A5.1 describes applicable capabilities, with a justification for their requirement.

-Option 1:

-Also, it is important to note that the NCMC has a database of allowed power spectral density limits per angles (azimuth, elevation and skew), altitude and attitude that are critical to ensure pfd limits are met.
+It is also important to note that the NCMC has a database of allowed power spectral density limits per angles (azimuth, elevation and skew), altitude and attitude that are critical to ensure pfd limits are met.
 The NCMC draws upon this comprehensive and detailed database of allowed levels and continually monitors feedback from the terminal to ensure emissions are fully compliant with regulatory limits.

-Option 2:

-Also, it is important to note that the NCMC has a database of allowed power spectral density limits per angles (azimuth, elevation and skew), altitude and attitude that are critical to ensure pfd limits are met.
-The NCMC draws upon this comprehensive and detailed database of allowed levels and continually monitors feedback from the terminal to ensure emissions are fully compliant with regulatory limits.

-Option 1:

-For each ESIM, the NCMC will have a record of the location, the latitude, longitude and altitude, the transmit frequency, channel bandwidth and satellite system.
+For each ESIM, the NCMC should have a record of the location, the latitude, longitude and altitude, the transmit frequency, channel bandwidth and non-GSO satellite system with which the non-GSO ESIM communicates.
 This data can be made available to an administration or authorized agency for the purposes of detecting and resolving interference events.

-Option 2:

-For each ESIM, the NCMC will have a record of the location, the latitude, longitude and altitude, the transmit frequency, channel bandwidth and satellite system.
-This data can be made available to an administration or authorized agency for the purposes of detecting and resolving interference events.

-Option 1:

-Table a4-1

-Minimum ESIM capabilities and justification